neurostuff/compose-docs/docs/tutorial/manual.md

 ### Screening

-The goal of *Screening* is to determine if imported studies are relevant  to your research question, based on the the Tile and Abstract of each.
+The goal of *Screening* is to determine if imported studies are relevant to your research question, based on the Title and Abstract of each.

-To begin, click on the Screening column header from the main Curation board.
+To begin, click on the *Screening* column header from the main Curation board, or click an individual study.
 The interface is identical to the previous phase, except the default Exclusion reason is now **irrelevant**.

+Within the review dialog, click **Promote** to move relevant studies into the *Eligibility* column, or choose **Exclude: irrelevant** when a study is not related to your research question.

 Go ahead and review all 13 studies to determine if they are relevant to the topic of *"Nicotine administration*".
 Any studies that are not relevant will remain in this column and not advance.